 Are commercial flights available to Cuba, and from which cities?

 Yes.
-Eight commercial airlines have been approved by the U.S. Department of Transportation to offer flights to Havana, beginning in fall / winter of 2016.
-Airlines providing direct flights to Havana include Alaska Airlines, American Airlines, Delta Airlines, Frontier Airlines, JetBlue Airways, Spirit Airlines, and United Airlines.
+Five commercial airlines are currently running approved flights to Havana.
+Airlines providing direct flights to Havana include American Airlines, Delta Air Lines, JetBlue Airways, Southwest Airlines, and United Airlines.

 Questions Regarding Program Planning